DaloroAT/first_breaks_picking/README.md

 shows `Maximum time` and vertical lines are drawn at intervals equal to `Traces per gather`.
 The neural network processes blocks independently, as separate images.

+### Visual settings

+Click on 5 button to open window for visual settings.
+You can select gain, clip, normalization method, and trace values.
+In addition, you can also load a pick from a file, specifying how to read it.

 ### Save results

-Click on 5 button to save picks into file.
+Click on 6 button to save picks into file.
 Depending on file extension, results will be saved as `json`, as plain `txt`, or as `segy` file.

 For extensions `txt` and `json`, picking parameters and model confidence for each peak are additionally saved.

 When choosing an extension `segy`, the copy of original SGY file is saved with the values of the first breaks in the trace headers.
-They are stored in the last 4 bytes (236 byte if counting from 0) to be decoded as an unsigned integer.
-Values are in microseconds.
+After selecting a file, you will be prompted to choose in which byte to save (counting starts from 1), in which units of measurement and how to encode.

 # Picking process

 Neural network process file as series of **images**.
 There is why **the traces should not be random**,